“Rock My World!”

 I also collect railroad lanterns, specifically The Pere Marquette lanterns, because the love I have for the train (engine 1225) and quite simply there are too many railroads to collect them all, so, I had to set limits.
 Click here to view my entire Pere Marquette Lantern Collection.

-My Pere Marquette Lantern Collection
+Dan’s Pere Marquette Lantern Collection

-Pictured above: Adam Westlake (AW, Adlake, Adams) Reliables (1912 double guard Reliable, many 1913 Reliables), 1895/1903 Adams (transitional), Adlake 100, 200, 250(s), Kero(s), a Dietz #39 Standard (Bell bottom) and two Adams 1897, all with embossed/etched and/or stamped with PM(s), PMRY(s), PMRR(s) and/or Pere Marquette.
+Pictured above: Adam Westlake (AW, Adlake, Adams) Reliables (1912 double guard Reliable, many 1913 Reliables), 1897/1908/1909 Adams, Adlake 100, 200, 250(s), Kero(s), a Dietz #39 Standard (Bell bottom) and two Adams 1897, all with embossed/etched and/or stamped with PM(s), PMRY(s), PMRR(s) and/or Pere Marquette.
 All railroad, dead-flame lanterns have original burners & founts with either wire, leather wrapped, or wooden bails.

 The Pere Marquette 1225 - Polar Express